Annual Resolutions for Canadian Corporations: What They Are and When to Sign

 Are Annual Resolutions Legally Required?

-Yes — under the Canada Business Corporations Act (CBCA) and provincial equivalents (Ontario's Business Corporations Act, BC's Business Corporations Act, etc.), corporations are required to hold an annual general meeting (or pass written resolutions in lieu of a meeting) within a set period of each fiscal year end.
+Yes.
+Under the Canada Business Corporations Act (CBCA) and provincial equivalents — Ontario's OBCA, BC's BCBCA, and others — corporations are required to hold an annual general meeting (or pass written resolutions in lieu of a meeting) within a set period of each fiscal year-end.

 Free: Generate your first corporate resolution